kurealnum/noai-blog/README.md

 The "middleware" (Nginx and Docker) is not tested.

+Aim for 80% coverage or higher.
+If you have nothing else to do, write more tests!

 ## Technologies used/that I would like to use

 Technologies that are currently in use: